In the ideal world, it should be possible to export any data we find on the web in an easily comprehensible format for further processing.

 Step 4: Find its data in the Inspector window that will open next to the console.
 You are looking for the class name for this particular item and its closest "parent" (ascendant element).
 In this case, we are interested in the English phrase examples, which we want to import to InfraNodus to visualize the typical expressions as a graph.
 So we are looking what is the class structure where they appear:

 Step 5: Once you identify the classes, we will use JQuery to extract all the text from those classes into a variable.
+In order for it to work, we need to load JQuery first.
+To do that, you can use the open-source Artoo bookmarklet.
+Just add it into your browser and then click the button to have access to JQuery.
 You might want to apply some additional functions to trim the data and separate it into sentences:

 console.log($('body').find('.example').find('div[class="trg ltr"] > span[class="text"]').text().trim().replaceAll('\n','').split('.'))